 Okay, so the storyline isn’t perhaps all that different from any number of other crime thrillers, or for that matter many of Dekker’s other stories – but the execution is flawless.
 Dekker interweaves the current narrative of the serial killer chase with fictitious newspaper articles written after the case describing the evolution of Alex Price (Eve) from a man into a killer.

 There are only so many times one can read a crime thriller.
 They pretty much have the same narrative structure and storyline – bad guy kills people, bad guy gets caught.
 Flesh it out and you have your story.
 So how does one separate oneself from the masses?
-Dekker does it (and rightly so) by asking deeply philosophical (and theological) questions via his narrative, specifically, “What is it that causes an individual to become a serial killer?
+Dekker does it (and rightly so) by asking deeply philosophical (and theological) questions via his narrative3He does this in some of his other novels, but generally I have found the execution flawed with the exception of Thr3e and Adam., specifically, “What is it that causes an individual to become a serial killer?
 Is one born as such or bred as such?
 Can a good man become a bad one?”
 This questions can be asked in a heavy-handed manner that demands a certain pathway be followed and fails to truly explore the questions and accept the unanswered dimensions, but Dekker succeeds in asking these questions in a way that feels real and authentic.